Back to overview

 I’m sure you’ve heard the term ‘transferable skills’ thrown around quite a bit.
 Collating a list of the transferable skills you’ve developed from non-legal experiences, as well as evidence to back these skills up, is crucial to your success.

-While not all firms are looking for evidence of legal work experience, they’ll want to see evidence of the core skills that make a good lawyer.
+While not all law firms are looking for evidence of legal work experience, they’ll want to see evidence of the core skills that make a good lawyer.
 These are skills that you’re likely to have picked up over the years in part-time work (eg, retail, bar work or in a supermarket), during your studies and through involvement in extracurricular activities.
 For example, working a part-time job in a customer service role could develop excellent people and problem-solving skills, which are vital for the client facing work lawyers do.

 Use the Key skills for lawyers page for a list of the skills and attributes that are considered essential to your career as a lawyer.